johnosbb/LinuxDebuggingAndDevelopment/gdb.md

  31 .debug_macro  000154ea  0000000000000000  0000000000000000  000452f2  2**0
                   CONTENTS, READONLY, DEBUGGING
 ```
-debug information added into ELF if -g option is specified.
+Debug information is added into ELF if the -g option is specified.
 Debug section are kept seperate in the executable from the .text section.
-That helps running a non debug version of binary on a target system and on the host system using debug version of smae ELF,  code can be debugged.
+This helps by allowing us to run a non debug version of binary on a target system while using the same ELF on the host system for debugging tools.

 ```sh
   gdb <program_binary_to_debug>